crit/game-workshop-2019/readme.md

 - Avoid requiring an installed game development system (Unity, Unreal, etc).
 - Target a cross OS platform for easy distribution/showcasing (modern web browsers).

+![Game Example][example]

 ## Repo Structure

 - Each branch is a snapshot at a feature delivery of this example game.
-- Start with master and then move to each snapshot in order: `master` → `0001/mute-the-music` → `0002/asset-manager`
+- Start with master and then move to each snapshot in order: `master` → `0001/asset-manager` → `0002/asset-manager`
+    - _Note:_ at the live version we are going to program all this together without checking out these branches.

 ## Requirements